 I was curious to learn more, so I wrote back to Frances:

 I wonder if there was any significance in the children finishing the drink or if it’s just because it was there?
 It makes me think of the Day of the Dead where people put out food for relations who have passed on.

 Fascinating parallels!
 Interesting comment about children finishing drinks – although the practical reason for me and my little one finishing drinks was that the last drops of the tea were cold enough for a child to drink.
 Not sure if I mentioned originally, but traditionally, the remainder of the drink is thrown to the ground – not something my dad did as the floors would have been a mess!

 Thanks for sharing this tradition Frances!
 If anyone would like to share any other ancestral traditions, feel free to in the comments below.

 This article was posted on Friday, February 12th, 2010 at 3:15 pm and is filed under African Customs, Ancestor Customs, Countries & Cultures, Customs and Traditions, Domestic Life, Mama Lisa, South Africa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “African Custom “For the Ancestors””